 7.2 The Proposer must submit its proposal in two parts, the technical proposal and the cost proposal.

 a.
-The Proposer must submit one (1) original and ______ (___) copies of the technical proposal.
-The original must be signed by an authorized representative of the Proposer.
-The original technical proposal (and the copies thereof) must be submitted to the JBE in a single sealed envelope, separate from the cost proposal.
-The Proposer must write the RFP title and number on the outside of the sealed envelope.
+The Proposer must submit an electronic copy of the technical proposal.
+The proposal must be signed by an authorized representative of the Proposer.
+The technical proposal must be submitted via email to [INSERT EMAIL ADDRESS] and the attachment must be marked “TECHNICAL PROPOSAL.”
+The Proposer must write the RFP title and number in the subject line of the email.

 b.
-The Proposer must submit one (1) original and ______ (___) copies of the cost proposal.
-The original must be signed by an authorized representative of the Proposer.
-The original cost proposal (and the copies thereof) must be submitted to the JBE in a single sealed envelope, separate from the technical proposal.
-The Proposer must write the RFP title and number on the outside of the sealed envelope.
+The Proposer must submit an electronic copy of the cost proposal.
+The cost proposal must be submitted in the same email as the technical proposal above, (via email to: [INSERT EMAIL ADDRESS]) but should be a separate attachment from the technical proposal and marked “COST PROPOSAL.”
+The proposal must be signed by an authorized representative of the Proposer.

-c. [optional] The Proposer must submit an electronic version of the entire proposal on CD-ROM [optional] or USB memory stick/flash drive.
-The files must be in PDF, Word, or Excel formats.

-7.3 Proposals must be delivered by the date and time listed on the coversheet of this RFP to:

-[insert address]

-7.4 Late proposals will not be accepted.
+7.3 Late proposals will not be accepted.

-7.5 Only written proposals will be accepted.
-Proposals must be sent by registered or certified mail, courier service (e.g. FedEx), or delivered by hand.
-Proposals may not be transmitted by fax or email.

 8.0 PROPOSAL CONTENTS